Social Media Calendar Templates: Benefits and Tips

 Draft your goals.

 You’ve got to have direction when it comes to social media.
 The internet is a vast place, so you have to find the path you want to take and plot your route accordingly.
+Whether your social media goals are to raise awareness for a cause or educate your customers about your product or service, you have to make your intentions clear.

 Plan for holidays.